 But wait.
 It's not just the X that's going to make a comeback.
 It seems that there might be another Moto Z handset in the works too.
 We've already seen the launch of the Moto Z2 Play and where there's a Play edition there tends to be a higher spec version too, so we're expecting the Moto Z2 - or Moto Z2 Force - to make an appearance.

 The Moto Z2 will be all about Moto Mods again, letting you add components to the rear of the phone magnetically to expand the skillset of your device.
 That means the build and design are likely to be similar to the existing Moto Z, with a 5.5-inch display and possibly powered by the Snapdragon 835.
+Reports suggest there will be a Moto event on 25 July but whether either the Moto Z2 and Moto X4 will be announced is not yet known.

 Next Sony Xperia flagship